pagalvin/tsbook/chapter07_Functions.md

 It's a bit of shorthand that we're allowed do when you can return a value with a single statement.

 The second example adds up all the numbers using the standard `reduce` function.
 Reduce runs against an array and takes a function and initial value as an argument.
-That function is passed the previous value and the current value, defined in the example as `(prev: number, curr: number)`[^fpblogposts].
+That function is passed the previous value and the current value, defined in the example as `(prev: number, curr: number)`[^5].
 Note that `reduce` *also* passes a 3rd argument, the index of the item in the array.
 We don't care about that so we don't bother catching it, so to speak.

 Most TypeScript developers come to find Arrow functions to be very helpful and generally cleaner looking than spelling out the word "function" all the time.